huddin1337/Cyber_Voyage/Documentation/TryHackMe/SOC Level 1.md

 * Used for threat hunting, red/blue team exercises, SOC playbook development, and detection engineering.

-## Summary
-Together, these frameworks form the foundation of modern cyber defense.
-They help SOC analysts not only detect and respond to attacks but also anticipate how adversaries might adapt.
-From the Pyramid of Pain’s focus on attacker cost, to the tactical guidance of MITRE ATT&CK, these models give a structured way to defend networks, investigate incidents, and continuously improve security posture.

 # ⚔️|Cyber Threat Intelligence
 In the context of Cyber Threat Intelligence (CTI), there are several widely used tools and technologies that help analysts detect, analyze, and share threat information.
 Three of the most important are YARA, OpenCTI, and MISP.